eModbus/emodbus.github.io/_docs/modbusclient/rtuapi.md

 **Note:** this is a work-around only to cure a symptom and does not fix the issue.
 It always pays to try to fix the root cause!

+## `Error addBroadcastMessage(const uint8_t *data, uint8_t len)`
+This call will add a broadcast request to the queue.
+`data` may contain whatever you will find appropriate.
+The only thing the library will add is a leading 0x00 byte to signal a broadcast request and the CRC.